"Among the musical riches with which this community is blessed,

 40 E. Anapamu Street

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-This concert features music for voice and piano from exceptionally diverse cultures, as well as beautiful music for string quartet from the romantic period.
+This concert features three major keyboard compositions from the greatest master of the Baroque Period, Johann Sebastian Bach (1685-1750), performed by pianist Betty Oberacker.